 Of all the cities I’ve visited Singapore is definitely one of my favourites.
 I’ll never forget the day I walked the streets without wearing my glasses (I’m short-sighted) and convinced myself that I wasn’t seeing clearly when I saw a boat atop of a skyscraper! there is so much to do in Singapore that I could easily stay there longer.
 Here is a post, originally published by IHG outlining the main things that you need to know when visiting Singapore.
 You can find the original article here.
+I’d also recommend visiting this post for suggestions on a one day itinerary to Singapore.

 Visiting Singapore – A City Guide